Blue Devil (DC Comics): Concept and creation

-However, Manak liked the proposal and suggested that they show it to artist Paris Cullins.
+However, Manak liked the proposal and suggested that they show it to artist Paris Cullins, for whom Cohn had written his first published comics story.
 Cullins was immediately enthusiastic, and Blue Devil was given his own series.
-As Cullins recalled, the character came about through "a little story in House of Mystery that was supposed to be, and here’s the truth for that, it was originally designed a short story for Steve Ditko and it was supposed to be like a superhero story, but a monster superhero story, but a short one.
-He said, 'No.' He didn’t want to do it and then they asked me."
+As Cullins recalled, the character came about through "a little story in House of Mystery that was supposed to be, and here's the truth for that, it was originally designed a short story for Steve Ditko and it was supposed to be like a superhero story, but a monster superhero story, but a short one.
+He said, 'No.' He didn't want to do it and then they asked me."

+The character was scheduled to debut in DC's horror anthology Tales of the Unexpected, for which Manak was the chief editor, but plans were changed when Manak became editor of DC's Special Projects Division and Blue Devil was transferred to editor Len Wein.
+Wein decided that Blue Devil would work better with a humorous tone that fit Cullins' bold artwork.
+He asked Cohn and Mishkin to expand the story to 23 pages and add more colorful supporting characters.
+Cohn responded by building a series bible and plotting out six major storylines for an ongoing title.

 Blue Devil's costume and general visual appearance were designed by Cohn, while Cullins came up with the belt design.